amalajayan13/FRX-IDS/README.md

-# FRX-IDS: A Forensic-Ready Explainable Intrusion Detection Framework for Cyber Defense Analytics
+# FRX-IDS

 ## Reproducibility
 This repository contains the Jupyter notebook used for the analysis in the preparation of the latest manuscript version.
-The notebook `main_v3.ipynb` can be opened directly.
+The notebook `main_v4.ipynb` can be opened directly.

 ## Outputs